Objection handling is the toughest part of selling. For many us, it can feel awkward, contrived, and confrontational. But it doesn’t need to be…

 Objection handling with integrity is easy to do and involves zero awkwardness.
 Best of all, it focuses on understanding what’s holding your prospective client back, instead of trying to ‘beat’ them with persuasive points.
 It’s an approach that’s based on offering real value and creating a mutually beneficial partnership.
 Also known as a WIN/WIN 🙂

-Selling Personal Training & Addressing Objections
+Selling Fitness & Addressing Objections

 There are lots of different techniques for handling objections… Some are designed to overcome objections about price, and others are intended to persuade people who lack time.